A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 - this **functionalist** approach can lead to “==strong== equivalence” (vs. “==Pure AI==”: looking for the best solution) and escapes the problem of analogy

 Benefits of building bridges between cognitive psychology and AI (Reed, 2019):
-- computational programs in AI can serve as potential theoretical models in cognitive psychology
+- computational programs in AI can serve as potential theoretical ==models== in cognitive psychology

-e.g., hierarchical network model of semantic memory
+	- e.g., hierarchical network model of semantic memory
 - both share common interests that may lead to greater reciprocal understanding

-e.g., pattern classification is studied by both fields: human visual object categorization and AI image processing
+	- e.g., pattern classification is studied by both fields: human visual object categorization and AI image processing

-- the integration of AI into everyday life requires a better understanding of human-AI -------
+- the integration of AI into everyday life requires a better understanding of human-AI ==teaming==

-e.g., IBM's WatsonPaths AI system analyzes medical data to give physicians the most likely diagnosis or most appropriate treatment
+	- e.g., IBM's WatsonPaths AI system analyzes medical data to give physicians the most likely diagnosis or most appropriate treatment

 ---

-## Some Common Themes
+## Some Common Themes (NON TESTABLE)

 Cognitive processes:

-- are (inter-)------
+- are (inter-)==active==
 	- the mind is constructive; internal processes change information
-- are efficient and (generally) --------
+- are efficient and (generally) ==accurate==
 	- errors often byproducts of otherwise accurate processes
-- better handle -------- information
+- better handle ==positive== information
 	- biased towards retaining information that fits with our beliefs
 - are interrelated
-- but often studied ----------
+	- but often studied ==seperately==
 - rely on two processes
 	- bottom-up (based on low-level sensory processes) and top-down (based on higher-level cognitive processes)
 - can be -----------
 	- much depends on automatic processing, priming, and implicit memory
 	- also called “system 1” (Stanovich & West, 2000)

 ---